YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Exercise has a different risk pattern.
 It may increase sweating, swelling, accidental rubbing, and blood pressure in the early period.
 Gentle movement and proper training should be separated, and when you can exercise after a hair transplant sets the safer activity timeline.

-Patients often judge graft security by appearance, but appearance can mislead.
+It is easy to judge graft security by appearance, but appearance can mislead.
 Dry crusts can lift slightly.
 Short hair shafts can shed.
 The surface can look uneven after washing.
 Lighting can make the recipient area look patchy.
-None of these signs automatically means the follicle has been pulled out.
+None of these signs proves the follicle has been pulled out.

 A true lost graft usually looks more like a small piece of tissue with bleeding from the recipient area, especially in the very early days.
 A dry scab with a hair shaft inside it is not always the same thing.
 This distinction matters because panic can lead to more touching, more washing, and more trauma.